psychemedia/eurydice-resources/resources/eurydice_in_port.md

 p3

+[Relics]

 Relics of the ill feted Eurydice have been forwarded from Portsmouth to the Princess of Wales and Mrs. Hare, the widow of the captain of the ill-fated ship.

 *[Also included a report about the Eurydice relief fund that appeared in the Southern Times and Dorset County Herald, and presumably elsewhere, on the same date.]*

+---
+TEXT

+The story ends with the re-rating of the two survivors, Cuddeford and Fletcher's, and the Lord of the Admiralty taking the unusal step of making good their losses from the ship.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000101/18781222/013/0002